n0eL1405/CSGO-Case-Calculator/docs/README.md

 Q: What is the AFK Writer?
 A: This will be your best friend if you want a overview of the case prices and the total worht of your cases without clicking on "Reload Prices" every few minutes.

-Q: How to use the AFK Timer?
+Q: How to use the AFK Writer?
 A:
   > 1. Enter a number between 5 and 60, this will be the time in minutes between the calculations.
   > 2. Click on the "Start"-button